zijianhuang/apptranslation/XliffResXConverter/README.md

 # Background
-While GoogleTranslateResX.exe and similar apps provide translation of ResX file using Google Translate, however, due to ResX does not have state management, thus ResX alone is not good enough for ongoing update of software programs and for the sake of Contineous Integration.
+While GoogleTranslateResX.exe and similar apps provide translation of ResX file using Google Translate, however, due to ResX does not have state management, thus ResX alone is not good enough for ongoing update of software programs and for the sake of Continuous Integration.

 Utilizing [Translation Memories](https://learn.microsoft.com/en-us/globalization/localization/translation-memories) is the solution.
 There are 3 common formats: TMX, TBX and XLIFF.
 XLIFF is chosen since XLIFF is apparently more popular among full-stack software developers.